Workshop: Oct 22–24, 2018

 Students work small in oil or acrylic with limited values and simple massed forms.
 The subject will be the urban landscape.
 This class is designed for the mid-level student struggling with starting their painting confidently or the long time artist who wants to add a strong composition based abstract foundation to their work.
 The class will concentrate on that critical beginning of a painting, working very small with limited values.
 If you want to break your same old rendering habits and find a simpler expressive style, this class is for you.

 Instructor will give short beginning lecture and quick demo, then personalized painting demonstrations with each student as the day progresses tailored to the individual’s painting level.
-Class is outside from life and in studio from your own photography.
+Class is outside from life and in studio from your own photography and studies.

 Supply list link: http://www.carmelvisualarts.com/william-wray-materials-list/